restatedev/examples/typescript/templates/deno/README.md

 This template includes a GitHub Actions workflow setup for automated deployment.
 To set up:

-* Create the project going to https://dash.deno.com/new_project linking this repository.
-Make sure the **project name** matches the one configured in [deploy.yml](.github/workflows/deploy.yml), and check **Just link the repo, I’ll set up GitHub Actions myself**.
+* Create the project going to https://dash.deno.com/new_project linking this repository, check **Just link the repo, I’ll set up GitHub Actions myself**.
+* Make sure the **project name** matches the one configured in [deploy.yml](.github/workflows/deploy.yml)
 * Add the following secrets to the repository:
   - `RESTATE_AUTH_TOKEN`: Your Restate Cloud auth token.
 To get one, go to [Developers > API Keys > Create API Key](https://cloud.restate.dev?createApiKey=true&createApiKeyDescription=deployment-key&createApiKeyRole=rst:role::AdminAccess), and make sure to select **Admin** for role
   - `RESTATE_ADMIN_URL`: The Admin URL.
 You can find that out in Developers > Invoke.
 For example: `https://some-environment-private-id.env.us.restate.cloud:9070`